Best hikes in Arizona – Hiking in Arizona on the Arizona Backpacking Trails

 It is very important to have a guide, also because of the risk of flash flooding, so don’t go here alone.
 The tours are not cheap, as you also have to pay a Navajo Park Permit Fee, but it really is a must see!

-You can check out my guide t Antelope Canyon and how to choose between Upper or Lower Antelope Canyon.
+If you want to take in beautiful views check out this guide to the scenic ride through the Monument Valley.
+You can check out my guide to Antelope Canyon and how to choose between Upper or Lower Antelope Canyon.

 The Wave located in Coyote Buttes North Wandering Wheatleys